If you’re an alcoholic having trouble controlling your drinking, I’m about to shed light on a subject that most people have no clue about.

 John told me that he never had a problem with drinking, though friends and family members of his constantly drank to excess and experienced negative consequences often.

 John’s reason he was always able to stop drinking after a couple of drinks?

-He told me that after a couple of drinks, buzzards, bells, and whistles start going off in his head.
+He told me that after a couple of drinks, buzzers, bells, and whistles start going off in his head.